garaud/jitenshea/README.md

 Jitensha (bicycle) + Shea (share) = Jitenshea

-Analyze bikes sharing station data some cities where there Open Data.
+Analyze bikes sharing station data some cities where there are Open Data.

 You have to parts in the project: